linuxmuster/linuxmuster-adminui/README.md

 ## Features

-Next generation web interface for linuxmuster.net v7, which provides:
+Next generation admin web interface for linuxmuster.net v8, which provides:

  * user management,
  * device management,
- * class and projects management for each teacher,
  * quota and school settings,
  * Linbo management,
  * and much more !